withray/residualKAN/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2410.05500-B31B1B)](https://arxiv.org/abs/2410.05500)

 ## Overview
 Despite their immense success, deep neural networks (CNNs) are costly to train, while modern architectures can retain hundreds of convolutional layers in network depth.
 Standard convolutional operations are fundamentally limited by their linear nature along with fixed activations, where multiple layers are needed to learn complex patterns, making this approach computationally inefficient and prone to optimization difficulties.
-As a result, we introduce RKAN (Stage Aggregated Residual Kolmogorov-Arnold Network), which could be easily implemented into stages of traditional networks, such as ResNet.
+As a result, we introduce RKAN (Residual Kolmogorov-Arnold Network), which could be easily implemented into stages of traditional networks, such as ResNet.
 The module also integrates polynomial feature transformation that provides the expressive power of many convolutional layers through learnable, non-linear feature refinement.
 Our proposed RKAN module offers consistent improvements over the base models on various well-known benchmark datasets, such as CIFAR-100, Food-101, and ImageNet.

 ![RKAN Multi-stages](images/rkan_multistages.png)